TheOnly8Z/combine_evo/README.md

 #### Credits
 Riot Shield model: Tactical Intervention

 ### Armored Soldier
 Late generation Combine infantry, hastily equipped with armor in a desperate attempt to combat the post-uprising human resistance.

+In addition to standard soldiers, there are also Shotgunner and Prison Guard variants.

 #### Equipment